Obamacare ruling puts Supreme Court on hot seat in U.S. presidential race

 In that vein, the ruling, along with a decision on the legality of same-sex marriage bans that could come as early as Friday, could hand Republicans a twin-barreled weapon with which to galvanize conservative voters into action.
 Four years ago, conversely, it was Democrats who made a Supreme Court ruling a centerpiece of their election message, blasting the court’s decision in the Citizens United case, which opened the door for massive corporate campaign expenditures.

 Obama’s successor, whether Republican or Democrat, could play an outsized role in shaping the future of the court, said Severino.
 “The next president could replace Justice [Ruth Bader] Ginsburg or possibly Kennedy and Scalia,” she said.
 “It would be World War III in terms of the amount of influence that president would have.”
-(Additional reporting by Alana Wise in New York)
+(Additional reporting by Alana Wise in New York; Editing by Caren Bohan and Sue Horton)